White Lives Matter: United Kingdom

 The phrase WLM has also been active in the United Kingdom, albeit with a low turnout.
 On June 22, 2020, as players, with "Black Lives Matter" printed on their shirts in place of their names, were taking the knee before kick off to a Burnley F.C. away match to Manchester City, a plane flew over the Etihad Stadium carrying the banner "White Lives Matter Burnley".
 The incident was widely condemned by football authorities and anti-racism campaigners, who described the banner as racist and divisive.
 The next month, the pilot and his wife were both fired from their workplaces for having made racist social media posts.
 Later in the month, a "White Lives Matter" slogan was etched into a park hillside in Bedworth, England.
 Police, who were treating it as racially-aggravated criminal damage and a hate crime, were aware of footage on social media appearing to show someone in clothing "resembling a Ku Klux Klan outfit" at the same site.
 In response to the use of the phrase "White Lives Matter," many individuals and organizations in the UK have emphasized the need to promote inclusivity and equality for all individuals, regardless of their race, ethnicity, or background.

+On June 2, 2026, in the wake of the murder of Henry Nowak, Reform UK leader Nigel Farage stated in an emergency address that “white lives matter just as much as black lives”.
+His statement was condemned by the prime minister Keir Starmer.